Stop! Your Lease Extension in Beaumaris Could Be FREE

 If you are facing a significant premium because your lease in Beaumaris has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should commence your Beaumaris lease extension today:
+Why you should start your Beaumaris lease extension

-It is generally accepted that a property with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.
+It is generally considered that a residential leasehold with over 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement